 It should reflect a WTE timetable, but on a LTFT basis.
-This should be looked at the same way you would look at a LTFT doctor
+This should be looked at in the same way as you would look at a LTFT doctors' timetable.

 What sorts of things do you expect a LIFT doctor to do in a GP practice?